The idea that a kid is responsible for things is not inborn—it doesn’t just happen by itself. It needs to be taught, coached, and learned.

 Coach your child into meeting their responsibilities.
 I think it’s very important that kids be coached and not just lectured to.
 A coach doesn’t go out onto the court and shoot the basketball for you.
 Instead, coaches work from the sidelines.
-And they coach instead of criticize.
+And they coach instead of criticizing.

 In the same way, I think it’s important to coach kids about their responsibilities.
 Criticism has a place in life, but in this situation with kids, it only makes them defensive when you start to scold them about something that didn’t get done right.